instancio/instancio/website/docs/user-guide.md

 # Metamodel

 This section expands on the [Selectors](#selectors) section, which described how to target fields.
-Instancio uses reflection at field level to populate objects.
+Instancio uses reflection at the field level to populate objects.
 The main reason for using fields and not setters is <a hred="https://docs.oracle.com/javase/tutorial/java/generics/erasure.html" target="_blank">type erasure</a>.
 It is not possible to determine the generic type of method parameters at runtime.
-However, generic type information is available at field level:
+However, generic type information is available at the field level:

 ``` java linenums="1" hl_lines="2 4"